Some people find that avoiding specific triggers like dairy, fried food, and gluten helps reduce irritable bowel syndrome (IBS) symptoms.

 When possible, making meals at home or buying fresh produce is a healthful alternative to highly processed foods.

-Sugar-free doesn’t mean it’s good for your health — especially when it comes to IBS.
+Sugar-free doesn’t mean it’s good for your health — especially regarding IBS.

 In the place of sugar, many sugar-free foods contain sugar-free sweeteners.
 Common ones can include: